florinpatrascu/bolt_sips/docs/getting-started.md

   }
 }

-# in direct mode, our current configuration, all the operations: read/write or delete, are sent using a
+# in direct mode, our current configuration, all the operations such as: read/write or
-# a common connection (pool).
-Let's obtain a connection:
+# delete, are sent to the Neo4j server using a common connection (pool).
+# Let's obtain a connection:

 iex» conn = Neo.conn()
 #PID<0.308.0>